bicycle-codes/image/README.md

 ![Demo](docs/image.png)

-**note**
+> [!NOTE]
-Use the dev tools to throttle the internet speed, and load in a mobile view.
-You should see that the requests are made for a smaller version of the image.
+> Use the dev tools to throttle the internet speed, and load in a mobile view.
+> You should see that the requests are made for a smaller version of the image.

 ## develop
 * build consumable files: `npm run build`